kenatiod/MUT/Understanding Machine Understanding.md

 2. "Human Compatible: Artificial Intelligence and the Problem of Control" by Stuart Russell (2019)
     AI researcher Stuart Russell presents a compelling case for developing AI systems that are provably aligned with human values and interests.
 Russell's insights into value alignment and AI safety are highly relevant for ensuring that machine understanding progresses in a beneficial direction.
 3. "The Measure of All Minds: Evaluating Natural and Artificial Intelligence" by José Hernández-Orallo (2017)
     This book offers a comprehensive framework for assessing and comparing the cognitive capabilities of both natural and artificial intelligence.
-Hernández-Orallo's analysis of the space of possible minds provides valuable theoretical grounding for the Multifaceted Understanding Test (MUT) approach.
+Hernández-Orallo's analysis of the space of possible minds provides valuable theoretical grounding for the Multifaceted Understanding Test Tool (MUTT) approach.
 4. "Rebooting AI: Building Artificial Intelligence We Can Trust" by Gary Marcus and Ernest Davis (2019)
     Cognitive scientist Gary Marcus and computer scientist Ernest Davis argue that current approaches to AI, focused narrowly on pattern matching and statistical learning, are fundamentally limited.
-They advocate for a hybrid approach that combines learning with structured knowledge representations and reasoning, which aligns well with the goals of the MUT.
+They advocate for a hybrid approach that combines learning with structured knowledge representations and reasoning, which aligns well with the goals of the MUTT.
 5. "The Book of Why: The New Science of Cause and Effect" by Judea Pearl and Dana Mackenzie (2018)
     Computer scientist Judea Pearl presents a groundbreaking approach to causal reasoning and inference, which has significant implications for machine understanding.
 Pearl's causal calculus provides a formal framework for representing and reasoning about cause-effect relationships, a key aspect of human-like understanding.
 6. "The Alignment Problem: Machine Learning and Human Values" by Brian Christian (2020)